 - Roll out changes incrementally and validate them one by one

-Introducing too many changes at once doesn’t just increase risk, it also makes it impossible to tell what actually worked.
+Introducing too many changes increases risk and makes it impossible to tell what actually worked.

 The Bottom Line

 In the end, product and design decisions are never made by data alone.
-In innovative spaces where no clear references exist, we have to rely on:
+In innovative spaces where no clear references exist, we rely on:

 - Deep understanding of the problem